 I wrote a pesto guide, which provides both a basic pesto recipe and substitution ideas for when you want to stray from traditional Pesto Genovese without completely abandoning the concept.

 What is Wasabi Pesto?

-That's where Wasabi Pesto comes in.
-This recipe was originally inspired by a delicious dish I had at a NYC restaurant called Vandal.
+This Wasabi Pesto recipe was originally inspired by a delicious dish I had at a restaurant called Vandal.
 It was NYE 2020, and I ordered Salmon with Wasabi Pea Pesto.
-Though I only had it that one time because Vandal has since shut down due to COVID, I have recreated it many times based on my memory of it.
+Though I only had it that one time because Vandal has since closed, I have recreated it many times based on my memory of it.